AndreasMadsen/xorshift/README.md

 64bit integers, the number is represented as an array with two elements in big-endian order.

+This method is useful if high precision is required, the `xorshift.random()` method won't allow you to get this precision since a 64bit IEEE754 double only contains the 52 most significant bits.

 ```javascript
 var bview = require('binary-view');
 console.log(bview( new Uint32Array(xorshift.randomint()) ));